Arctvrvs/64-bit-CPU/docs/reference_trace.md

 The scoreboard collects a cycle by cycle trace of retired instructions.
 Each entry contains the program counter, writeback information and optional load or store details.
-The trace can be exported to CSV or loaded back for analysis.
+The trace can be exported to CSV or JSON and loaded back for analysis.

 The CSV header is: